Cardinal Vaughan Memorial School: Buildings

 Structural work was conducted on Addison Hall when dry rot was discovered in the late 1940s.
 At this same time, the outer wall of the main hall was found to be in danger of collapse and steel supports were sunk into the wall to make it safe.

 The school chapel was opened on 19 January 1915, decorated by Thomas Seadon with life-size paintings of Thomas More and John Fisher Oater, the patron saints of the school.

 The New Building was officially opened in June 1964.
 A third floor was later added, housing music facilities with a recording studio, a music technology suite, nine practice rooms, a song school for choral singing, two full-sized classrooms and a large rehearsal hall.

 The school's design technology and information technology facilities make up the majority of the Pellegrini Building.
 The Centenary Building is an extension completed in 2014, with eight classrooms and two art suites.

 The school has a sports pavilion and playing fields in Twickenham opposite Twickenham Stadium, the UK's main rugby stadium.
 The pavilion was rebuilt and opened in January 1995.

 Sport

 The school fields seven Football teams and an equal number of rugby union teams.
-It has no cricket team.
 The school's athletes participate in regional and national competitions.
 Girls in the sixth form play netball.